Quick-Seared Carne Asada

 This Quick-Seared Carne Asada Recipe is my solution to eliminate the long wait-time for Carne Asada seasoning.

-How To: Quick-Seared Carne Asada Recipe
+How To Make Our Easy Carne Asada Recipe

 Just pour the marinade over the pitted skirt steak and let in sit for a few minutes.
 In the time it takes you to heat your skillet and wash out your food processor, the marinading process in done.